arifptmx/pokemon-react/README.md

 4. npm run start

 notes:
+- dont foget to run pokemon-node to get the data (localhost:3001)
 - there is some issue when user wanna change pokemon name (state issue), when pokemon has original name and user should rename it twice, so rename pokemon will works